 - 1-2 years of editing experience.
 Excellent editing and proofreading skills.

 - Experience with website maintenance and knowledge of online content management systems.

 - A compelling communicator, skilled at using social media and other outreach tools.

 - A team player with a sense of humor.

 Compensation and Benefits:

-Carnegie Council offers a competitive salary; three weeks’ paid vacation per year plus additional sick and personal leave time; health, dental, and vision plans; a public transportation subsidy; and generous 401k contributions after one year of employment.
+Salary range of $50-$55K, depending on experience; three weeks’ paid vacation per year plus additional sick and personal leave time; health, dental, and vision plans; a public transportation subsidy; and generous 401k contributions after one year of employment.